fusion-io/authenticate/README.md

 ```

-And for your lazy, we also wrapped it.
+And for your laziness, we also wrapped it.
 So beside `HeadlessLocal`, `HttpOAuth2` and `HttpToken` we have
 `ExpressLocal`,
 `KoaLocal`,
 `SocketIOLocal`,